Searching for binary black hole mergers with deep learning in Advanced LIGO's third observing run: Method

 For the set of injected signals, we optimize the parameter distributions to most effectively train our model to detect signals across the parameter space we search.
 In Ref.~\cite{Beveridge:bbh_gauss}, we found that using astrophysical priors for all injected signal parameters in the training dataset resulted in low sensitivity at higher masses, due to the astrophysical distribution being sharply biased toward low masses and containing very few samples at higher masses.
 We counteract this by manually controlling the density of injections in the source frame chirp mass.
 We choose source frame component masses to be between 2 and 100$\,$M$_\odot$, meaning the chirp mass has a lower bound corresponding to a 2-2$\,$M$_\odot$ pair and an upper bound of a 100-100$\,$M$_\odot$ pair.
 This range is chosen based on the selected astrophysical parameter space for binary black hole mergers in the LVK's GWTC-3 catalog~\cite{gwtc3,gwtc3_inj_set}, despite the low-mass region being more likely to represent mergers containing one or more neutron stars.
-To control the distribution of injections in chirp mass, we sample $\mathcal{O}(10^7)$ injections from astrophysical priors matching those in the GWTC-3 injection set~\cite{gwtc3_inj_set}.
-From this large set of injections, we divide the source-frame chirp mass space into 50 bins, and each bin randomly samples events from the more extensive set in that region.
-The chosen chirp mass distribution is linear and decreasing, with twice as many events in the lowest chirp mass region as in the highest, as shown in Figure~\ref{fig:train_dataset}.
-Following this sampling, we adjust the luminosity distances of each sample to achieve a desired expected network SNR, ensuring the distribution follows a power law with an exponent of -3, with lower and upper bounds of 6 and 1000.
+To control the distribution of injections in chirp mass, we sample $\mathcal{O}(10^7)$ injections from astrophysical priors matching those in the GWTC-3 injection set~\cite{gwtc3_inj_set}, and sample from this set to construct a training subset with specific target distributions.
+The target distribution is linear and decreasing in chirp mass, with twice as many events in the lowest chirp mass region as in the highest, as shown in Figure~\ref{fig:train_dataset}.
+To achieve this distribution, we divide the source frame chirp mass parameter range into 50 uniformly sized bins.
+We then compute the required number of samples per bin and randomly sample the required number of injections from the set of $\mathcal{O}(10^7)$ injections for each bin.
+Following this sampling, we adjust the luminosity distances of each sample to achieve a target expected network SNR, ensuring the distribution follows a power law with an exponent of $-3$, with lower and upper bounds of 6 and 1000.
 Here, expected SNR refers to the optimal matched-filter SNRs for a simulated signal.
 The resulting dataset preserves astrophysical distributions for the intrinsic and extrinsic parameters unrelated to masses and distances.

 Injection waveforms are generated using the SEOBNRv4PHM model~\cite{seobnrv4phm}, or the SEOBNRv4P model~\cite{seobnrv4phm} if the binary has a detector frame total mass below 9$\,$M$_\odot$, as in GWTC-3~\cite{gwtc3}.
 Higher-order modes are excluded at these lower masses because they would lie above the Nyquist frequency of the strain data.
 We position injection merger times so they fall within the central 0.9 seconds of the resulting 1-second SNR training sample, thereby training the model to identify signals across its input window.